drupol/master-thesis/src/thesis/2-reproducibility.typ

 of software without legal or technical barriers.
 This flexibility is vital for verifying and replicating studies, as researchers can adapt the software for their specific needs without restrictions, though some licences may impose certain conditions.
-Additionally, open-source development tools provide excellent record-keeping capabilities, like version control systems #eg[ `git`, Mercurial, Pijul], enabling researchers to track changes and understand the context of each update.
+Additionally, open-source development tools offer robust record-keeping capabilities, such as version control systems
+#eg[git, Mercurial, Pijul], enabling researchers to track changes and understand
+the context of each update.
 This aspect is essential for reproducing and validating research findings.